 The enum 'expression' should be used when the number of occurrences is calculated by evaluating a DFDL expression.

 When parsing, the dfdl:occursCount expression is evaluated and provides the number of occurrences expected in the data.
 It is a processing error if less than dfdl:occursCount occurrences are found or defaulted.
 The parser stops looking for occurrences when dfdl:occursCount occurrences have been found.
-If validation is enabled, it is a validation error if less than XSDL minOccurs occurrences are found or defaulted, or more than XSDL maxOccurs occurrences are found. are
+If validation is enabled, it is a validation error if less than XSDL minOccurs occurrences are found or defaulted, or more than XSDL maxOccurs occurrences are found.
+When dfdl:occursCount is 0, no occurrences are looked for in the data.

 When unparsing, any number of occurrences are expected in the infoset.
 If validation is enabled, it is a validation error if less than minOccurs occurrences are found or defaulted, or if more than maxOccurs occurrences are found.
 The dfdl:occurs expression is not evaluated, The ‘count’ is the number of occurrences in the augmented infoset.